Alfred Richard Creyke: Okeover homestead

 In 1858, he built a homestead that he called Okeover.
 These days, the homestead and the land belong to the University of Canterbury.
 The Ilam School of Fine Arts moved into the Okeover homestead in 1957 (it was the first department to move to the new site in Ilam), and moved into a new building in 1979.
 These days, the Continuing & Bridging Education department uses the building.

 Other

 Creyke was one of the first members of the Canterbury Jockey Club.
 Creyke was described as being "anything but easy-going".

 Political career

-Creyke stood in the 1861 general election in the Avon electorate for Parliament, whilst William Thomson stood in the same electorate for the Canterbury Provincial Council.
+Creyke was elected unopposed in the 1861 general election in the new Avon electorate for Parliament, whilst William Thomson stood in the same electorate for the Canterbury Provincial Council.
 Thomson proposed Creyke and vice versa; both were elected unopposed.
 Creyke resigned from Parliament on 21 April 1862.

-He was succeeded by William Thomson, who took his oath on 30 July 1862.
+Creyke was succeeded by William Thomson, who was elected in the 11 June and took his oath on 30 July 1862.

 All Canterbury MPs who stood for election for the Canterbury Provincial Council later in 1861 had in common that they did not get elected.
 The ones affected were Crosbie Ward (representing Lyttelton in Parliament, standing for Lyttelton in the Provincial Council), Isaac Cookson (representing Kaiapoi, standing for Lyttelton), John Cracroft Wilson (representing the City of Christchurch electorate, standing for Christchurch), and Creyke (standing for the Avon district).